 3) Becoming Withdrawn

-Consider some of our tips to help protect your children during the divorce process so your children are not negatively impacted by changes brought about by divorce.
+Consider some of our tips to help protect your children during the divorce process so changes brought about by divorce does not negatively impact your children.
 Putting your children’s best interests first can help them adjust to these changes in their day-to-day lives.

 4) Sense of Relief